My Ultimate Chocolate Brownies

 • Is using rye flour essential?
 What if I cannot find rye flour?
 Rye flour helps to produce a really gooey, sticky fudgy brownie.
 There is less gluten in rye flour than cake flour, so the overall result of the baked good is more dense – which is what you want in a brownie.
 You can use normal cake flour, of equal quantity, if you prefer.

 • Why are there two types of sugar in the recipe?
-I found that the brownie made with just brown sugar was too cakey and the the brownie made with just demerara/muscavado sugar was too gooey.
+I found that the brownie made with just white sugar was too cakey and the the brownie made with just brown sugar was too gooey.
 So I used a combination to find a good balance.

 • Beating the eggs and sugar …. is this necessary?
 It is, if you want a nice shiny crust on the top.
 Also, there is very little leavening in the recipe, so the air incorporated into the sugar and the egg helps to give the brownie structure.